skip to content

 Postgraduate Study

 Throughout the course, students will be supervised by a dedicated member of staff, who will guide their research towards the completion of an original historical subject chosen and developed by them.
-In addition, students will benefit from Cambridge’s vibrant research environment in Modern British History, attending and participating in guest talks, workshops and other events throughout the year.
+In addition, students will benefit from Cambridge's vibrant research environment in modern British history, attending and participating in guest talks, workshops and other events throughout the year.

 The course is designed for those who have completed degrees in which History is the main or at least a substantial component and who want to consolidate their knowledge of modern British history.
-It is particularly appropriate for those who may wish to continue on to a PhD, at Cambridge or elsewhere, in modern British history.
-It is also well suited for those who seek simply to explore modern British history at a deeper level.
-It is expected that this will be the normal means by which those without an appropriate master’s degree from another university will prepare for the PhD degree in Modern British History at Cambridge.
+It is appropriate for those wishing to continue to a PhD at Cambridge or elsewhere.
+It is also well-suited to those seeking to explore modern British history more deeply.
+It is expected that this will be the normal means by which those without an appropriate master's degree from elsewhere will prepare for the PhD degree in modern British history at Cambridge.

 Learning Outcomes